DOI10.47051/SMTS1944

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..
-Tantilla fraseri is proposed to be included in this category following IUCN criteria,11 because the species has been recorded at 38 localities (including 16 protected areas; see Appendix 1) and it is distributed over an area which retains the majority (~64%) of its forest cover.12 Therefore, the species is considered to be facing no major immediate extinction threats.
+Tantilla fraseri is proposed to be included in this category following IUCN criteria,11 because the species has been recorded at 38 localities (including 16 protected areas; see Appendix 1) and it is distributed over an area that retains the majority (~64%) of its forest cover.12 Therefore, the species is considered to be facing no major immediate extinction threats.
 However, some populations are likely to be declining due to deforestation by logging and large-scale mining, especially in the province Imbabura,13 where only four populations of the species are known.
 The fear of snakes is also a source of mortality to individuals of this species.
 People in rural regions tend to kill any snake, even those not dangerous to them.

 Distribution of Tantilla fraseri in Ecuador